 Unlike some Sedum cultivars, ‘Red Carpet’ may be grown from seed.

 Sedum spurium, commonly called Caucasian stonecrop or two row stonecrop, is a low-growing, sprawling, mat-forming sedum or stonecrop that is commonly grown as a ground cover.
 It is native to the Caucusus.
 This is an evergreen plant that typically rises only 3-6” tall but spreads to 18-24” wide by creeping, branching stems that easily root at the nodes.
 Thick, succulent, opposite, obovate, flattened leaves (to 1” long) with wedge-shaped bases are toothed near the ends.
 Leaves are medium green with reddish-tinged margins.
 Lower stem leaves are deciduous, but newer leaves near the stem tips are evergreen, typically turning deep burgundy in fall for overwintering.
 Leaves are arranged in two rows along the stems, hence the sometimes used common name of two row stonecrop.
 Tiny, 5-petaled, star-shaped, pinkish-red flowers (to 3/4” diameter) in dense, 4-branched inflorescences (to 4-6" tall) bloom from late spring to mid-summer (June-July in St. Louis) atop upright reddish flower stems.
 Flowers are attractive to butterflies.

-Sedum comes from the Latin word sedo meaning to sit in reference to the general growing habit of sedums (sit and sprawl over rocks).
+Genus name comes from the Latin word sedeo meaning to sit in reference to the general growing habit of many of the sedums (they sit and sprawl over rocks).

 ‘Red Carpet’ has leaves that are attractive throughout the growing season.
 They turn deep burgundy in fall-winter.